1996 World Snooker Championship

-The 1996 World Snooker Championship (also referred to as the 1996 Embassy World Snooker Championship for the purposes of sponsorship) was a professional ranking snooker tournament that took place between 20 April and 6 May 1996 at the Crucible Theatre in Sheffield, England.
+The 1996 World Snooker Championship (also referred to as the 1996 Embassy World Snooker Championship for the purposes of sponsorship) was a professional snooker tournament that took place between 20 April and 6 May 1996 at the Crucible Theatre in Sheffield, England, the 20th consecutive year that the World Snooker Championship was staged at the venue.
+Sponsored by cigarette brand Embassy, the tournament was the tenth and final ranking event of the 1995–96 season.
+The winner received £200,000 from a total prize fund of £1,200,000.